MSIA/2021-msia423-Ho-Sara-project/README.md

 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
 │
 ├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
+│   ├── sample/
 │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │
 ├── docs/                             <- Sphinx documentation based on Python docstrings.
 Optional for this project.
 │
-├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │